- Home

 To apply for federal student aid, you need to complete the FAFSA or Free Application for Federal Student Aid.
 Completing and submitting the FAFSA is free and easier than ever, and it gives you access to the largest source of financial aid.

 The FAFSA should be completed as soon as possible after January 1.
-Remember, the FAFSA is FREE!
+Remember, FAFSA is FREE!

 Click Here To Read About Common FAFSA Mistakes